 Lofoten islands are a touristic destination, so in terms of hotels you can imagine that there is no shortage of offers… Then we will admit that we didn’t focus too much on this accommodation type because who says Norway, also says relatively expensive prices for low budget travellers.
 About the Rates double rooms with breakfast start at around 80€ per night…

-In order to compare hotel rates between different booking sites we recommend you take a look at Hotelscombined.
+In order to compare hotel rates between different booking sites we recommend you take a look at Hotelscombined or Booking.

-Rent a Rorbur / Cottage (via airbnb, booking sites or directly)
+Rent a Rorbur / Cottage (via Vrbo, booking sites or directly)

 The alternative most often used to lofoten and also the one that has (in our opinion) the most charm is to rent a Rorbu or a cottage.
 Here the rates are quite similar to the hotels but the significant advantage is that you have a kitchen at your disposal.
 This allows you to cook some meals yourself and thus save money.
 But again, for this trip it was a little above our budget.